bfox9900/CAMEL99-ITC/README.md

   are kept in separate files and are included in the Forth system source code as required.
   Documentation is forth coming.
 See compiler/ITCTYPES.HSF  and compiler/DTCTYPE.HSF

 - Source file CAMEL99F.HSF now has a compiler switch, SMALLER, that uses Forth words to save space when set to TRUE and more CODE words if SMALLER is set to FALSE.
 SMALLER saves ~46 bytes, but runs a little slower.

 - Addition of CALLCHAR and LOADSAVE libraries allows compiling FONT information into binary font files that load into VDP ram in 1 second.
 - Font file source code examples are in FONTS folder.
 Compiled binary versions are in DSK3.
 - Addition of a direct threaded code (DTC) version of the system that runs about 10% faster.
   *note* CREATE DOES> is not functional in the DTC version at this time.

+### Nov 30, 2018 V2.1.G
+- Version G corrects a long-time bug in the interpreter that reported "empty stack" under some conditions erroneously (CAMELG2.HSF)
+- Compiler switch name has been changed to USEFORTH (previously SMALLER) because sometimes Forth is smaller and sometimes Assembler code is smaller.
+- Version G has a code word for DIGIT? to improved compile times
+- The word ?SIGN is now PRIVATE, no visible in the dictionary to save space
+- The word >NUMBER has been changed slighly from the original CAMEL FORTH that speeds it for the 9900 cpu.
+- The ELAPSE.FTH program has been significantly improved for accuracy and the code size has been reduced.
+- A file based BLOCK system is available as a library: /LIB.ITC/BLOCKS.FTH These blocks are compatible with FBFORTH and Turbo Forth allowing the developer read programs from these other Forth systems.
+Compiling this code will not be possible without writing a "translation harness" however for simple programs this is not too difficult.
+- A simple demo of BLOCK usage is file LINEDIT80.FTH for use with 80col displays or the TTY based kernel CAMEL99T
+- data structures per Forth 2012 are now supported in file STRUC12.FTH.
+A simple example is part of the file. (remove or comment out if you use the file)
+- ACCEPT has been changed passing backspace cursor control to EMIT. (see below)
+- EMIT has been changed to handle newline and backspace characters
+- (EMIT) and (CR) i/o primitives can be compiled as Forth or CODE (controlled by USEFORTH )

+### CAMEL99T (tty)
+- Version CAMEL99T is built to use RS232/1 as the primary console.
+It has been tested with Tera Term, Hyper-terminal and PUTTY under windows 10.
+Terminal configuration is 9600,8,n,1, hardware handshake.
+- A word VTYPE ( $addr len VDPaddr -- ) is part of the CAMEL99T to allow simple printing to the VDP screen at a screen address. (no protection!)
+- Libary file call XONXOFF.FTH vectors EMIT to provide this protocol
+- File VT100 can be included to provide cursor control.